 We have come across many GMAT candidates who cover way too much Grammar than they really need to.
-As a consequence of this, when they look at a Sentence Correction question on GMAT, they tend to analyze it from the way too many angles.
-Which means that if the question was primarily testing Parallelism, they begin by focusing on the Idioms used, or technical stuff such as Use of Clauses etc. They miss the bus.
+As a consequence of this, when they look at a Sentence Correction question on GMAT, they tend to analyze it from too many angles.
+Which means that if the question was primarily testing Parallelism, they begin by focusing on the Idioms used, or on technical stuff such as Use of Clauses etc. They miss the bus.
 When the focus shifts to the irrelevant part of the sentence, the time taken increases and so does the possibility of missing the main error in the sentence completely.
-And then maybe go wrong on that question or mark an answer half-heartedly.
+Many candidates go wrong on such questions or mark an answer half-heartedly.

 Remember, just as the Quant section is not a test of your Math, Sentence Correction is not an English Grammar exam.
 Limit yourself only to those BIG RULES that GMAT tests you on.
 Grammar rules such as Verb Agreement, Tense usage, Logical Predication (Modifiers), Parallel Structure, Diction, Pronoun Usage are the ones that matter most of the time.
 So don’t overdo your Grammar.
 Else, instead of becoming a perfectionist, you just might become a Jack of all Grammar Rules and Master of None!

 4. Don't try to over prepare for GMAT.
 Choose quality over quantity